YourAverageMo/fml/memory-bank/activeContext.md

 ## 1. Current Work Focus

-The current focus is on implementing tests for the `fml` project, starting with planning out the testing tasks.
+The current focus has shifted to refactoring and modularizing the core application logic, specifically the AI service integration and response handling, to improve extensibility and maintainability.
+The next immediate step is to re-integrate clipboard functionality and then proceed with testing.

 ## 2. Recent Changes